-Scientists have known for decades that bone marrow-derived stem cells from a healthy donor (referred to as an allogeneic stem cell transplant) have the potential to induce durable tolerance to transplanted organs in the transplant recipient.
+Scientists have known for decades that bone marrow-derived stem cells from a healthy donor (referred to as an allogeneic stem cell transplant) have the potential to induce durable tolerance both to transplanted organs as well as to an individual’s own tissues.
 However, the significant risks associated with a conventional stem cell transplant from a donor who is not a perfect immune system match to the recipient, and the unpredictability of achieving durable engraftment of the donor’s stem cells in the recipient, have prevented widespread use.
 Conventional allogeneic stem cell transplant also brings a risk of graft versus host disease, which is a serious condition whereby the donor’s immune cells attack the recipient’s tissues.

 The Promise of Chimerism

-The Talaris therapy seeks to proactively promote immune tolerance in the recipient by inducing “chimerism” in the recipient’s immune system, while minimizing the risk of graft versus host disease.
-“Chimerism” refers to a state where both the donor’s and recipient’s immune cells co-exist durably in the transplant recipient (creating, in effect, a “dual” immune system in the transplant recipient).
-Chimerism can be measured by a simple blood test, and, if durable for more than six months after the organ transplant, can be a good predictor of the ability to wean a transplant recipient off all immunosuppression by twelve months post-transplant (and potentially allow that patient to stay off all immunosuppression).
+FCR001 is designed to promote immune tolerance by inducing chimerism in the recipient’s immune system, while minimizing the risk of graft versus host disease.
+Chimerism refers to a state where both the donor’s and recipient’s immune cells co-exist durably in the transplant recipient (creating, in effect, a dual immune system in the transplant recipient).

-The goal of administering FCR001 to the recipient is to enable the donor’s stem cells to engraft into the recipient’s bone marrow, in order to create a durable, “dual” immune system.
 In combination with an organ transplant, a single dose of FCR001 may enable the recipient’s immune system to recognize the donated organ as “self.”
 This potentially allows the transplant recipient’s immune system to accept the transplanted organ without the need for lifelong immunosuppression.
-We believe that our approach may also have the potential to restore self-tolerance to patients with certain types of auto-immune or immune-mediated disorders (where the patient has lost tolerance to some aspect of “self”) and to correct certain types of genetic blood disorders.

 “As a transplant surgeon, I have seen firsthand the life-saving benefits of organ transplantation as well as the challenges our patients face due to their lifelong dependence on immunosuppressive drugs.
 It has been immensely gratifying to see our research discovery being applied to improve the lives of kidney transplant recipients.”